Discrimination and Harassment at Wesleyan

 Non-discriminatory harassment is also prohibited by the University.
 Complaints of non-discriminatory harassment should be directed to the Faculty Committee on Rights and Responsibilities, the Student Judicial Board, the Graduate Judicial Board, or the Office of Affirmative Action as appropriate.

-Any questions regarding Wesleyan’s policy on discrimination and harassment should be directed to the Office of Affirmative Action.
+Any questions regarding Wesleyan's policy on discrimination and harassment should be directed to the Office of Equity and Inclusion.